YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 Note that the programmer provides `a'` and `b'` so practically `a'/b'` does not have to be in the simplest form, in which case the `gcd` check would fail.
 This all sounds like logical manners to find integral multiples of a ratio that in the simplest form.
-However, what `simplify'` does is firstly guessing an arbitrary ratio together with the gcd of the numerator and the denominator, and then it checks if the ratio happens to reduce to `a'/b'`.
+However, the way in which `simplify'` approaches the problem is firstly guessing an arbitrary ratio together with the gcd of the numerator and the denominator, and then it checks if the ratio happens to reduce to `a'/b'`.
 This obviously has a bad chance to hit the target.
 That's why `simplify` works better than `simplify'` for backward search, and they only differ by a swap of conjuncts.